Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Analysis of London cycle superhighways effects

-The result based on the proposed estimate indicate roughly 29\% increase in traffic flow compared to the pre-intervention period at probability levels $p=0.995$ both for the entire city and the treated locations.
+The result based on the proposed estimate indicate roughly 29\% increase in traffic flow compared to the pre-intervention period at probability levels $\tau_{0}=0.995$ both for the entire city and the treated locations.
 The 95\% bootstrap CI for the proposed estimate exclude $0$, suggesting a significant effect of CS on AADT.
-However, as observed in the simulation study, the SE of the estimated causal effects of CS at probability level $p=0.995$ based on OR, IPW and Firpo methods are very high and the most of the results are not significant.
-The SE of the proposed method is significantly lower than those of the OR, IPW and Firpo methods which is also reflected in the width of the confidence intervals at all probability levels for treated.
-A similar pattern is also observed for the population estimates at probability levels $p=0.95$ and $0.995$.
+However, as observed in the simulation study, the SE of the estimated causal effects of CS at probability level $\tau_{0}=0.995$ based on OR, IPW, and Firpo methods are very high and the most of the results are not significant except the estimate based on TMLE.
+The SE of the proposed method is significantly lower than those of the OR, IPW, TMLE and Firpo methods which is also reflected in the width of the confidence intervals at all probability levels for treated.
+A similar pattern is also observed for the population estimates at probability levels $\tau_{0}=0.95$ and $\tau_{0}=0.995$.

-Overall, our analysis indicates that the introduction of CS can trigger extreme traffic flows.
+Overall, our analysis indicates that the introduction of CS can trigger extreme traffic flows and increase traffic mobility.
 The protected cycleways in London including CS is just over 1\% of the capital’s roads and CS is only a quarter of the protected cycleways.
 In 2020, the five busiest roads in the U.K. were in London, however, none of these five roads is within proximity of cycleways.
-It is important to note that such findings only reflect an average scenario rather than the extreme cases.
 The U.K. has 38.3 million registered motor vehicles, up from 27 million in 2007.
 With cities such as London not appreciably adding road capacity with a massive expansion of motor vehicles will lead to traffic congestion \citep{Forbes}.
-The results from our analysis are insightful, but for a comprehensive understanding to formulate effective transport strategies, the effect of the cycleways on speed requires further investigation.
-It is important that state of the art methods are applied in such important applications and given the superiority of our methods over existing competitors provide a framework for analysis of high consequence events.
+It is not unexpected that several unobserved factors associated with the transport network and other interventions play a crucial role in mitigating potential traffic problems anticipated by the introduction of cycle lanes.
+The results from our analysis provide more insights, but for a comprehensive understanding to formulate effective transport strategies, the effect of the cycleways on traffic speed requires further investigation.